Source code for kempnerforge.config.loader

 args = get_args(field_type)

-if args and is_dataclass(args[0]):
+if args and isinstance(args[0], type) and is_dataclass(args[0]):

-# list[SomeDataclass] — convert each dict element to a dataclass instance
+# list[SomeDataclass] — convert each dict element to a dataclass

 dc_type = args[0]